ratio

 • an introduction to documentary form

 The course is led by filmmaker Jessica Bishopp, who, by using filmic examples and personal work, will go through the editing process with raw material and explain why certain choices were made in bringing together a scene.
-Together with her editor Xanna Ward Dixon, she will also explore how these thought processes in the edit can impact your choices in pre-production and production filming.
+Together with editor Xanna Ward Dixon, she will also explore how these thought processes in the edit can impact your choices in pre-production and production filming.

 Who is this course for